kristiprifti/Implementing-Face-Detection-Authentication-in-the-Nao-Robot/README.md

 • Working on Index.html.

 • Modified the webpage algorithm.
 Now, it includes a table so that the course name, student's name, date, and time in an organized manner.
-The website can show the attendance report of all the students for any date.

 KRISTI & KRUTARTH: